tanvir084/birthday-wisher/birthday-wisher/README.md

 ### 1. Automated Multiple Customer Registration

-The backend automatically generates up to 5 dummy customer records with random names, birthdates, and email addresses.
-This automated feature eliminates the need for user input, making the registration process seamless and hassle-free.

-### 2. Automated Birthday Wishing Scheduler

 The backend can generate up to 5 dummy customer records with random user names, birthdates, and email addresses by hitting an API endpoint.
 This automated feature provides a flexible way to register customers without requiring user input, making the registration process seamless and hassle-free.

+### 2. Automated Birthday Wishing Scheduler

+The application automatically checks the birthdates of the registered customers against the current date every day during the first hour at 12 AM (midnight).
+When the birthdate of a customer matches the current date, the application schedules and sends out personalized birthday wishes via email.
+This feature ensures timely and automated birthday greetings without user intervention.

 ## Technologies Used
 1. Node.js